 This includes buildings and plant, equipment.
 Policies in this area relate to ensuring that the School is well provided in facilities and staffing to carry out its mission and achieve its goals.
 The School Board is responsible for preparing from time-to-time strategic directions and policies for the School in planning its resources.
 The School Board will periodically oversee the update of the master plan to give a future framework for the physical development of the School.

-The School Board must identify and evaluate the principle risks faced by the School and ensure that appropriate compliance systems are in place to avoid or mitigate those risks.
+The School Board must identify and evaluate the principal risks faced by the School and ensure that appropriate compliance systems are in place to avoid or mitigate those risks.

 The Principal should be the first contact for matters concerning the School.
 In the event that you need to contact the Board Chair, please phone the Board Secretary on 5459 1000.